-Our Bremerton Youth Symphony mission is engage youth of Greater Kitsap County in orchestral and ensemble experiences marked by educational excellence.
-Our youth musicians range from age ten to twenty.
+Our program mission is engage youth of Greater Kitsap County in orchestral and ensemble experiences marked by educational excellence.
+Our youth musicians range from age ten to 18.
 Participating youth explore orchestral and ensemble music with future friends and community members, and develop greater proficiency, stage presence, teamwork, and increased abilities to focus and problem solve.
-Bremerton Youth Symphony currently offers a symphonic ensemble under direction of Tigran Arakelyan and a jazz ensemble under direction of Derick Polk, and a new rock band!
-Our next round of auditions takes September 16.
-To join, submit paperwork (PDFs below) and $35 placement audition fee and we will contact you with an audition time.
-Returning jazz musicians do not need to audition but must complete a form.
+Fall 2019-20 ensembles include a chamber group under direction of Tigran Arakelyan, a jazz group and big band under direction of Derick Polk, and a new rock band!
+Our next round of auditions takes in September.
+To join, submit paperwork (PDFs below) and a $25 placement audition fee (new members only) and we will contact you with an audition time.
+Returning musicians do not need to audition but must complete a form.
 Learn more & download form

 Call if you have questions about which piece to play for your audition!

 About the Music Director

 Tigran Arakelyan joins us as Music Director of Bremerton Youth Symphony beginning in our 2018-19 season.
 Armenian-American Music Director and Conductor of Port Townsend Community Orchestra, Federal Way Youth Symphony, and Bainbridge Island Youth Orchestras, Mr. Arakelyan was previously the assistant conductor of Los Angeles Youth Orchestra, Whatcom Symphony Orchestra, Northridge Youth Philharmonic, and the associate conductor of Rainier Symphony.
 For three seasons he was a Senior Conducting Fellow with California Philharmonic, comprised of musicians from LA Chamber Orchestra, LA Opera, and other professional orchestras.

 Mr. Arakelyan was also a prize winner in The American Prize—Vytautas Marijosius Memorial Award in Orchestral Programming and at the Global Music Awards.
 Learn more about Mr. Arakelyan on his website.